HOME | THE ACADEMY

 BODY:

 3. Be aware of your weight transference.
-First, centre yourself, then control your balance, keeping your body alignments, and when you move backwards, forwards or sideways, touch down first, then gradually and consciously transfer your weight forward or backward.
+First, center yourself, then control your balance, keeping your body alignments, and when you move backwards, forwards or sideways, touch down first, then gradually and consciously transfer your weight forward or backward.

 4. Body Alignments.
 Be sure you keep your body in an upright position.